BenMagyar/form-hooks/README.md

 Resets a form to its initial state.

+#### `resetValue: (value: keyof Values, shouldResetTouched?: boolean = false)`

+Resets a field value to its initial value and resets its errors state.
+Can optionally reset its touched state.

 ### `FormHookDependencies<Values>` - Form Reinitialization

 The second parameter to `useForm` allows for a list of dependencies to be